 So, you should look for the nest, and then you will start throwing chunks of dry ice down to see if it works.
 Okay, you can see the ground yellow jacket nest.
 There are some guards right at the entrance ready to attack anything that comes along.

-Furthermore, when I place the dry ice right there on the entrance, I got stung several times through my clothing, but I was able to spot them.
+Furthermore, when I placed the dry ice right there at the entrance, I got stung several times through my clothing, but I was able to spot them.
 It’s not too bad.

 They were so mad.
 They were even swarming the camera.
 So, I went ahead and put on my bee suit, so I don’t get stung anymore and I waited to see how long it takes for the dry ice to work.